Linear Circuit Analysis

 Step 2.
 Label the potentials at each of the $n$ nodes with $v_1$, $v_2$, ..., $v_n$, where $n$ is the number of nodes (excluding the ground node).

 Step 3.
 Write the system of nodal analysis equations, which will have $n+c$ equations ($m$ voltage constrained equations, $n-m$ KCL equations, and $c$ equations for the control variables).
-It is a good practice two write the $n+c$ equations in the order specified below:
+It is a good practice to write the $n+c$ equations in the order specified below:

 A. Write $m$ voltage constrained equations.
-Write one voltage constrained equations for each source $$\begin{equation}V_i=v_{i+}-v_{i-}\end{equation}$$ where $i=1,...,m$ and $v_{i+}-v_{i-}$ is the difference between the potentials of the positive and the negative electrodes of source $m$.
+Write one voltage constrained equations for each voltage source $$\begin{equation}V_i=v_{i+}-v_{i-}\end{equation}$$ where $i=1,...,m$ and $v_{i+}-v_{i-}$ is the difference between the potentials of the positive and the negative electrodes of source $m$.

 B. Write $c$ equations for control variables.
 Express each control variable (that usually appear in the definition of dependent sources) in terms of the $n$ nodal potentials.